zenna/zenna.github.io/_drafts/probability.md

 Probability theory also allows us to model processes which we may not think of as random at all, but over which there may still be uncertainty due to our limited access to information, or limited resources to compute.

 ## Basic Definitionsa
-It can be difficult for non-mathematicians to get to grips with probability theory.
+It can be difficult to get to grips with probability theory.
-While some of this difficulty surely stems from concepts which are counter intuitive or irreducibly difficult to grasp, more often confusing naming,  notation and an unspecified encroachment of interpretation are to blame.
+Some of this difficulty surely stems from concepts which are counter intuitive.
+More often than not however, confusing naming, notation and multiple inconsistent interpretations of the same thing are to blame.

+Here I will argue that the basic principles of probability theory are simple.

 Fortunately, we can eliminate many of these problems by depending upon a language which is formal to the extent it must satisfy a computer cd
 ###
 We must first define some objects which will allow us to model a random process.